Walking in L.

 Disclaimer: Not mine...blah, blah, blah - though a fantasy never hurt anyone.

-This story is in response to a collective request for a sequel from Richie117 and the members of the marvellous Hilson Forum at www. housemd. fora. pl /hilson, 22/ (No spaces of course) - I blame YOU!
+This story is in response to a collective request for a sequel from Richie117 and the members of the marvelous Hilson Forum at ./hilson,22/ - I blame YOU!
 Thank you stimulating my creative juices against my will, Richie and Forum members - I'll get you for this!
 (Tee-hee).
 I hope the resulting fic' meets with your approval.

 Here is the link to One Step Closer Away.
 Seriously, you oughta' read that first.

 http : // www . fan fiction . net / s/ 4600963/ 1/ One_Step_Closer_Away (No spaces of course)

 There's nothing like being confronted with your own greatest, and weakest, vulnerability.
 A man.
 A heart.
 The heart of a man.

 In all ways physical, as Wilson stood there with all the world's determination gathered in his soul, this weakest link to him, his only, that one small fraction of worldly joy, was failing.
 The thing within him that had carried him for fifty-two years but was now giving up on its master.
 Beats, minutes, hours, days...